aqilzeeshan/cdk_pipeline/README.md

 - Followed https://docs.aws.amazon.com/cdk/latest/guide/codepipeline_example.html but changed to Github
 - https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html helped to troubleshoot issues
 - From local cammand prompt you deploy `cdk deploy PipelineDeployingLambdaStack` and push all the changes to github.
 First CodePipeline is created, then it pulls code from github and deploys Lambda stack.
+- Lambda function is written in Typescript, it builds to javascript and deploys through pipeline.

 # Welcome to your CDK TypeScript project!